acceleratedscience/omgui-frontend/README.md

 ### Getting started

--   Initialisation
+-   First time initialisation

         npm install

+-   Running the development version

+    First we need to launch the OpenAD application.

+        cd <openad_path>
+        openad

+    With OpenAD running, we need to activate the GUI Flask server, so our development server can connect to the API.
+This will open a browser window, which you can close.

+        launch gui

--   Launching the development server
+    Now we're ready to launch the development server in its own terminal.

+        cd <openad-gui_path>
         npm run dev

+    > **Note:** While the development server will reflect any changes on the fly, you'll still need to restart the OpenAD application for any changes to the backend to take effect.

--   Creatig the production build
+-   Creatihg the production build

         npm run build